-Some organizations find that Oracle EBS doesn’t offer some of the specific functionality they need to successfully carry out their intercompany accounting needs.
-They often turn to customized solutions, either in-house or via an external team, to meet their bespoke requirements.
-But, this can be costly and time consuming.
+Some organizations find that Oracle EBS doesn’t offer some of the specific functionality they need to successfully address their intercompany accounting needs.
+They often turn to customized solutions—either in-house or via an external team—to meet their bespoke requirements; however, this can be costly and time consuming.
 Here’s how to extend EBS accounting without customization.

 Why Some Businesses Choose to Customize